 Registered Deposit Receipt – This code is used when receiving the registered deposit.
 This code enters the funds directly into the tenant deposit account.

 Tenancy Receipt – This is used when a tenant has paid a sum of money.
 This can also be used when presenting a scenario of receiving local authority rent credits.

-Arthur allows you to create bespoke transaction types which can be mapped directly to your accounting software’s (Xero/QuickBooks) chart of accounts.
+Arthur allows you to create bespoke custom codes which can be mapped directly to your accounting software’s (Xero/QuickBooks) chart of accounts.
 To create a code go to Financials>Analysis Codes:

 Three types of analysis codes you can create: